Controlling costs using billing alerts

 How to set or modify custom quotas

 To enable the custom quotas feature or modify an existing custom quota, complete the BigQuery Custom Quota Request form and click Submit.
 You will usually receive a response within 2 to 3 business days.
+You must be the project owner to request a custom quota.

 Can customers self-provision custom quotas?